AzHicham/loki/cli/Readme.md

 ## More options

-Call with each binary with  `--help` to see more options.
+Call each binary with  `--help` to see more options.

 ## Log level
 You can obtain more logs by setting the environment variable `RUST_LOG` the appropriate log level.